ErikEnsminger/TechnicalTestWangLab/README.md

 In this repository, you will find the following:
 1. Scripts to create and filter the DHS dataset for downstream classification tasks.
+    - `TechnicalTestWangLab/code/master_dataset.ipynb`
+    - `TechnicalTestWangLab/code/filter_dataset.ipynb`

 2. Fine-tuning a nucleotide transformer 500M_human_ref model on the DHS dataset.
+    - `TechnicalTestWangLab/code/fine_tun_DHS_model.ipynb`
+    - Associated Figures can be found in: `TechnicalTestWangLab/figures/`
 3. Extracting embeddings from the fine-tuned model and performing PCA analysis on embeddings
+    - `TechnicalTestWangLab/code/embeddings_DHS_NT_model.ipynb`
+    - Associated Figures can be found in: `TechnicalTestWangLab/figures/`

-The scripts were all run in `Google Colab`, under `Python version 3.10.12` using one **L4 GPU**.
+The scripts were all run in `Google Colab`, under `Python version 3.10.12`. \
+Due to limited available GPU on my HPC.
+I used one **L4 GPU**.

 ## Dependencies